KaisenAmin/c_std/README.md

 - **Numbers**: Provides constants for common mathematical values, similar to C++20's `<numbers>`.
 - **Numeric**: Implements various numerical operations and algorithms, including those for basic arithmetic, interpolation, and mathematical calculations.
 This module aims to bring the functionality of the C++ `<numeric>` header to C, offering features like GCD, LCM, and midpoint calculations, among others.
 - **Crypto**: Provides tools for cryptographic operations.
 This module might include functions for encryption and decryption, hashing, and secure random number generation.
 It's intended to offer C developers basic cryptographic utilities, similar to what might be found in a more comprehensive C++ cryptographic library.
+- **Time**: The Time library in C is a comprehensive tool designed for handling time-related operations.
+Inspired by the functionality of more advanced languages, this library provides a robust set of functions for manipulating and comparing time values in C programs.
+- **Date**: The Date library in C offers a robust solution for handling and manipulating dates in both Gregorian and Persian calendars.
+This library is particularly useful for applications requiring operations on dates, such as calculations, conversions, and comparisons.
+Its comprehensive set of functions simplifies complex date-related tasks in C programming.
+- **Dir**: Dir  is used to manipulate path names, access information regarding paths and files, and manipulate the underlying file system.

 Each module in the project comes with a `.c` source file, a `.h` header file, and a `README.md` file.
 These README files offer detailed explanations of each module's functionality, usage examples, and any other relevant information, ensuring that developers can easily understand and utilize the components of the library.